 Otherwise, the output will remain active continuously until pin 5 returns to a logical low level.
-The output duration will always be a minimum of 10ms, however.
+The output duration will always be a minimum of 10ms, and is 100ms on powerup.

 TxD (pin 5)

 This is the monitored signal input, usually connected directly to the RS232 Transmit Data line through a suitable current limiting resistor.
 This input employs Schmitt trigger logic so that input waveshaping circuitry is not normally required.